 Colin Bretz, PhD

-Before joining the lab, he completed his doctorate in the lab of John Penn, PhD, at the Vanderbilt Eye Institute, where he focused on identifying critical and potentially therapeutic signaling targets important in the pathogenesis of ocular diseases, such as diabetic retinopathy, retinopathy of prematurity, and age-related macular degeneration.
+Before joining the lab, he completed his doctorate in the lab of John Penn, PhD, at the Vanderbilt Eye Institute, where he focused on identifying critical and potentially therapeutic signaling targets important in the pathogenesis of ocular diseases, such as diabetic retinopathy, ROP, and age-related macular degeneration (AMD).

 Dr. Bretz obtained his master’s degree in Biology from Wake Forest University, where he studied stress hormone signaling using genetic dissection in a Drosophila model system.
 He received his bachelor’s degree in Neuroscience from Vanderbilt University.

-Maria is the lab administrator.
-She is responsible for planning and facilitating equipment maintenance, organizing supplies and lab materials logistics, and coordinating scheduling and other tasks to ensure the lab runs smoothly.
+Maisa Gomez is the lab administrator.
+She is responsible for planning and facilitating equipment maintenance, organizing supplies, and lab materials logistics, as well as coordinating scheduling and other tasks to ensure the lab runs smoothly.